 - When do I start to apply the fungicide?

 The CIP tool is called disc tool for potato late blight management.
 Unlike the systems used in developed countries, the CIP tool is printed on cardboard and does not need the Internet or batteries.
 Yet it enables integration of the most important factors in the decision on whether to use fungicides: How resistant is the potato variety of concern?
 Number of days of rain in last week?
 Number of days since last fungicide application?
 Taking these three factors into consideration, the tool helps farmers decide when to initiate fungicide application, which fungicide to use, and how often to apply it.

 Evidence of the disc tool’s effectiveness has grown over the last five years in 11 field experiments in Peru and Ecuador.
-In addition, a randomized controlled trial was conducted in Carchi (Ecuador) in which 150 farmers received training in how to apply these tools and their results were compared with management by another 150 farmers in the same zone.
+In addition, a study was conducted in Carchi (Ecuador) in which 150 farmers received training in how to apply these tools and their results were compared with management by another 150 farmers in the same zone.
 On completion of the study, the successful results were clear.
 The farmers who followed the disc tools’ recommendations used less fungicides, had reduced production costs, and obtained equal or better harvests compared with the farmers who did not use the disc tools.